KarmaComputing/salon-booking-guru/docs/deployment.md

 - The api Dockerfile in this repository is found under `api/`
     - A current workaround means that there is an empty Dockerfile in the root

+## Dockerfile Build Context

+We must specify the build context for docker during the build phase so all the needed files (like modules) are included during build.
+- Do this by using the COPY instruction to copy the contents of the directory into the workng directory (WORKDIR). ```ENV PROJECT_DIR="/go/src/github.com/deltabrot/salon-booking-guru"
+WORKDIR $PROJECT_DIR

+COPY ./api $PROJECT_DIR```

 ## Dokku Dockerfile Path

 Now that dokku recognises that we want to deploy using Dockerimage we want to now give it the correct path to the api Dockerfile